LSDtopotools/lsdtt_notebooks/lsdtopytools/README.md

 # `lsdtopytools`: Cross-platform `python` portage of LSDTopoTools

-`lsdtopytools` is a `python` package provinding a `python` interface to LSDTopoTools (_i.e_ without the need of running `c++` tools separately, or with `subprocess`).
+`lsdtopytools` is a `python` package providing a `python` interface to LSDTopoTools (_i.e_ without the need of running `c++` tools separately, or with `subprocess`).
 It links behind the scenes and in memory the `c++` codes with `xtensor` and `pybind11` to take full advantage of `c++` speed with `python` flexibility.
 LSDTopoTools is a topographic analysis research software with a focus of fluvial and hillslope geomorphology. `lsdtopytools` is cross-platform and available on conda-forge (= easy to install).

 ## What does this sub-repository contains?

 When it comes to using scientific softwares, I believe in a practical approach.
 In this readme you will find the installation instructions.
-Use Quickstart if you are comfortable with the principle of `python`, `conda` and `jupyter`.
+Use Quick-start if you are comfortable with the principle of `python`, `conda` and `jupyter`.
 The rest mostly explains these, and may detail quickly what are each notebooks.

-The rest of the repo contains practical examples using `lsdtopytools` to produce topographic analysis.
+The rest of the repository contains practical examples using `lsdtopytools` to produce topographic analysis.

 # Quickstart

-This Quick start section assumes you are confortable the basics of `python`, `conda` and `jupyter`.
+This Quick start section assumes you are comfortable the basics of `python`, `conda` and `jupyter`.
 See appendices first if you need introduction to these tools.

 - Install anaconda environment manager (miniconda is enough) for python 3